Jordan-TeamBox/License-Plate-Detection/README.md

 <img src="Images/part1_result (1).jpg">

 ### &nbsp;&nbsp;&nbsp; Part 2: Recognizing Letters within the License Plate
-&nbsp;&nbsp;&nbsp; In this part of the project I had to first greyscale and turn the license plate into a easier formate to use.
-In order to process the images, we first used this function to make sure our pictures are equal sizes
+&nbsp;&nbsp;&nbsp; In this part of the project, many steps has to be done.
+In order to process the images, this function makes sure the pictures are equal sizes

 ``` Python
 def preprocess_image(image_path,resize=False):